Student-Athlete Development and Well-being

 18.1.2.1 Carolina NAVIGATE (first year of Leadership Academy)

-Carolina CREED is the first-year component of the Richard A. Baddour Carolina Leadership Academy.
+Carolina NAVIGATE is the first-year component of the Richard A. Baddour Carolina Leadership Academy.
 The Department of Athletics requires all first-year student-athletes to participate in NAVIGATE.
 Student-athletes attend monthly meetings with their mentors and other invited guests.
 These meetings focus on the five elements of the Carolina CREED Statement and provide educational information, a supportive environment and small group discussions.
 Student-athletes learn personal leadership skills while pledging to abide by the Carolina CREED Statement:

 “As a University of North Carolina student-athlete, I pledge to make every effort to abide by the Carolina CREED as a show of my commitment to the University, the Department of Athletics, my team and myself.